realA10001986/Time-Circuits-Display/README.md

 *Destination time* and *Last time departed* are stale.
 These, by default, work like in the movie: Upon a time travel, "present time" becomes "last time departed", and "destination time" becomes "present time".

 There is also a "decorative" mode where the device cycles through a list of pre-programmed times, which cannot be changed.

-The mode of operation is chosen by setting the "Time-rotation Interval" in the config portal (via network) or the keypad menu.
-If this interval is 0, the device works like in the movie.
-If the interval is non-zero, the device will cycle through named list every 5th, 15th, 30th, 45th or 60th minute, and thereby change the displays, regardless of times displayed as a result from a time travel.
+This mode is chosen by setting the "Time-rotation Interval" in the config portal (via network) or the keypad menu to a non-zero value.
+The device will then cycle through named list every 5th, 15th, 30th, 45th or 60th minute, and thereby change the displays, regardless of times displayed as a result from a time travel.
+Set the interval to 0 to disable this "decorative" mode.

 **Time travel**